 Sign up to host an Hour of Code event here and start planning.
 You can organize an Hour of Code event at your school or in your community — like in an extracurricular club, non-profit or at work.
 Or, just try it yourself when Dec.
 8 arrives.

 The Hour of Code is organized by Code.org, a public 501c3 non-profit dedicated to expanding participation in computer science by making it available in more schools, and increasing participation by women and underrepresented students of color.
 An unprecedented coalition of partners have come together to support the Hour of Code, too — including Microsoft, Apple, Amazon, Boys and Girls Clubs of America and the College Board.

 I don't know anything about coding.
 Can I still host an event?

 Of course.
 Hour of Code activities are self-guided.
-All you have to do is pick the tutorial you want and pick an hour — we take care of the rest.
+All you have to do is try our current tutorials, pick the tutorial you want, and pick an hour — we take care of the rest.
 We also have options for every age and experience-level, from kindergarten and up.
-Try our current tutorials
+Start planning your event by reading our how to guide.

 Do I need computers for every participant?

 No. We have Hour of Code tutorials that work on PCs, smartphones, tablets, and some that require no computer at all!
 You can join wherever you are, with whatever you have.